 A valuable program for Uk, EU and international students in the UK.

 Applicants whose first language is not English are usually required to provide evidence of proficiency in English at the higher level required by the University.

 - Course Level: Studentships are available to pursue PhD programme.

-- Study Subject: Studentships are awarded to study Politics, Economics, Education, Law, Business, Accounting and finance, Management, Psychology, Social work and social policy, Management science.
+- Study Subject: Accounting and Finance, Economics, Education, Entrepreneurship, History, Law, Marketing, Politics, Psychology, Social work and social policy, Business, Strategy and organisation,

-- Nationality: Research Council (RC) fees and stipend can only be awarded to UK and EU students and not to EEA or International students.
+- Nationality: Research Council (RC) fees and stipend can only be awarded to UK and EU students and International students.

-- Number of Scholarships: Five studentships are available.
+- Number of Scholarships: ten studentships are available.